Julian Bond: Georgia General Assembly

+Later civil-rights activism

+With Morris Dees, in 1971 Bond helped found the Southern Poverty Law Center (SPLC), a public-interest law firm based in Montgomery, Alabama.
+He served as its president until 1979, and was an emeritus member of its board of directors at the time of his death in 2015.
+Bond also advocated for Africans in Europe.

 In 1998, Bond was selected as chairman of the NAACP.
 Bond once referred to leading the NAACP as "the most powerful job a Black man can have in America."
 In November 2008, he announced that he would not seek another term as chairman.
 Bond agreed to stay on in the position through 2009, as the organization celebrated its 100th anniversary.
 Roslyn Brock was chosen as Bond's successor on February 20, 2010.

-Bond was also an outspoken supporter of the rights of gays and lesbians.
+Bond was an outspoken supporter of the rights of gays and lesbians.
 He publicly stated his support for same-sex marriage.
 Most notably, he boycotted the funeral services for Coretta Scott King on the grounds that the King children had chosen an anti-gay megachurch as the venue.
 This was in conflict with their mother's longstanding support for the rights of gay and lesbian people.

 In a 2005 speech in Richmond, Virginia, Bond said:

 African Americans ... were the only Americans who were enslaved for two centuries, but we were far from the only Americans suffering discrimination then and now ...
 Sexual disposition parallels race.
 I was born this way.
 I have no choice.
 I wouldn't change it if I could.
 Sexuality is unchangeable.

 In a 2007 speech on the Martin Luther King Day Celebration at Clayton State University, Bond said, "If you don't like gay marriage, don't get gay married."
 His positions pitted elements of the NAACP against religious groups in the Civil Rights Movement who oppose gay marriage.
 Most resistance came from within the Southern Christian Leadership Conference (SCLC), which was partially blamed for the success of the gay marriage ban amendment in California.
 On October 11, 2009, Bond appeared at the National Equality March in Washington, D.C., and spoke about the rights of the LGBT community, a speech that was aired live on C-SPAN.

 Bond was a strong critic of policies that contribute to anthropogenic climate change.
 He was among a group of protesters arrested at the White House for civil disobedience in opposition to the Keystone XL pipeline in February 2013.